statusrank/XCurve/README.md

 '''
 import torch
-from easydict import EasyDict as edict
+from easydict import EasyDict as edict import torch import random import numpy as np

-# import loss of AUROC
-from XCurve.AUROC.losses import SquareAUCLoss
+from XCurve.AUROC.dataloaders import get_datasets # dataset of Xcurve

-# import optimier (or one can use any optimizer supported by PyTorch)
-from XCurve.AUROC.optimizer import SGD
+from XCurve.AUROC.dataloaders import get_data_loaders # dataloader of Xcurve

-# create model or you can adopt any DNN models by Pytorch
+from XCurve.AUROC.losses import SquareAUCLoss # loss of AUROC from torch.optim import SGD # optimier (or one can use any optimizer supported by PyTorch) from XCurve.AUROC.models import generate_net # create model or you can adopt any DNN models by Pytorch

-from XCurve.AUROC.models import generate_net
+seed = 1024
+random.seed(seed)
+torch.manual_seed(seed)
+torch.cuda.manual_seed(seed)
+np.random.seed(seed)
+torch.backends.cudnn.deterministic = True
+torch.backends.cudnn.benchmark = False

 # set params to create model
 args = edict({
-    "model_type": "resnet18", # (support resnet18,resnet20, densenet121 and mlp)
+    "model_type": "resnet18", # (support resnet, densenet121 and mlp)
-    "num_classes": 2,
+    "num_classes": 10, # number of class
-    "pretrained": None
+    "pretrained": None # if the model is pretrained
 })
+# Or you can adopt any DNN models by Pytorch
-model = generate_net(args).cuda()
+model = generate_net(args).cuda() # generate pytorch model

-num_classes = 2
+num_classes = 10
-# create optimizer
-optimizer = SGD([params of your model], lr=...)

-# create loss criterion
 criterion = SquareAUCLoss(
     num_classes=num_classes, # number of classes
     gamma=1.0, # safe margin
     transform="ovo" # the manner of computing the multi-classes AUROC Metric ('ovo' or 'ova').
-)
+) # create loss criterion

-# create Dataset (train_set, val_set, test_set) and dataloader (trainloader)
-# You can construct your own dataset/dataloader
-# but must ensure that there at least one sample for every class in each mini-batch
-# to calculate the AUROC loss.
-Or, you can do this:
-from XCurve.AUROC.dataloaders import get_datasets
-from XCurve.AUROC.dataloaders import get_data_loaders
+optimizer = SGD(model.parameters(), lr=0.01) # create optimizer

 # set dataset params, see our doc. for more details.
 dataset_args = edict({
-    "data_dir": "...",
+    "data_dir": "cifar-10-long-tail/", # relative path of dataset
     "input_size": [32, 32],
     "norm_params": {
         "mean": [123.675, 116.280, 103.530],